Audrey Stuckes: Early life

 Stuckes was born on 15 September 1923 at Bristol, England, the only daughter of Frederick Stephen Stuckes and Beatrice May, née Cogan.
 They had married on 8 January 1916 at St John the Baptist, Bedminster, Bristol.
 Her father worked for Bethell, Gwyn, and Company (Bethell Gwyn), at 11 Baldwin Street, Bristol, a shipbroking firm dealing mainly with Australasian trade.
 During World War I, he volunteered as a sergeant in the 1/4th Battalion of the City of Bristol Rifles, and on 27 June 1917, he was commissioned a second lieutenant in the Royal Warwickshire Regiment.
-He relinquished his commission on 22June 1918 after he became ill while on active service.
+However, later that year, he was severely injured in a shell barrage, and subsequently, he relinquished his commission on 22 June 1918.

 After the war, Stuckes' father returned to Bethell Gwyn, and in March 1953, he was elected president of the Bristol Steamship Owners' Association.
 He had been elected a fellow of the Institute of Chartered Shipbrokers in 1945, and in August 1953, he was elected chair of the Bristol section of the institute.
-In the 1950s, he was secretary to the Apsley Players, a musical quintet based in Bristol.
 In September 1956, he retired from Bethell Gwyn after forty-eight years of service.

-Stuckes' elder brother, Jack Stephen, was educated at Merrywood Grammar School, Knowle, Bristol, and studied electrical engineering at the Merchant Venturers' Technical College, Bristol.
-During World War II, he was a corporal in No. 34 Service Flying Training School of the Royal Air Force, based at the Royal Canadian Air Force station Medicine Hat in Alberta, Canada.
-At the end of the war, he took a position as a cashier and wages clerk for Christy Brothers, an engineering company based at Bower Ashton in south west Bristol, that was contracted to the North Somerset Electricity Supply Company.